hopefulweirdwonder/hopefulweirdwonder.github.io/DRAFT The Pilgrimage SRD.md

 The contents of The Pilgrimage SRD is Attribution 4.0 International (CC BY 4.0).
 ## Use and Attribution
 Please make and hack games using the information included in the SRD.
 If you copy text from the SRD verbatim, please provide the following attribution:
-*This work is based on The Pilgrimage SRD by Amanda P. (CC BY 4.0) located at <ADD LINK> *If you would like to provide additional credit, you may use the phrase "Built on Pilgrimage" to share the game's lineage.
+*This work is based on The Pilgrimage SRD by Amanda P. (CC BY 4.0) located at <https://github.com/hopefulweirdwonder/hopefulweirdwonder.github.io/edit/main/DRAFT%20The%20Pilgrimage%20SRD.md>
+*If you would like to provide additional credit, you may use the phrase "Built on Pilgrimage" to share the game's lineage.
 ## Acknowledgements
 Thank you to Tam H., Yochai Gal, Seedling Games, Andrew White, Alex, Armanda, Tony Tran, the Alone Together Discord, the NSR Discord.